Paper, Scissors, Gravity

 Then I plugged it into my CAD kernel and replaced the physics backend.

-All of this between 8:38am and 9pm.
-On a couch.
-Mostly pressing enter.
+All of this happened between 8:38am and 9pm, on a couch, mostly pressing enter.
 I also took my pregnant wife to a checkup and got some Chick-Fil-A.

 I had a plan.
 I want to make the best sim2real software in vcad, and for that I need accurate physics with an API I can control (for an accurate sim)(i dont wanna use isaac).
 I want to make a world model with this for use in Municipal Robotics rovers.

 17 phases, from "pendulum with gradients" to "reality ingestion."
-A plan-runner.sh script let Claude execute each phase autonomously.
-Read the plan, write the code, run the tests, commit.
-Seventeen phases of a physics engine.
-Two hours and forty-four minutes.
+A plan-runner.sh script let Claude execute each phase autonomously: read the plan, write the code, run the tests, commit.
+Seventeen phases of a physics engine in two hours and forty-four minutes.

-This post isn't about how I built it.
-It's about the thing that blew my mind the most.
-And it has to do with triangles.
+This post is less about how I built it and more about the thing that blew my mind the most, which has to do with triangles.

 You already know this

-If you read my post on tessellation, you know the punchline: your GPU doesn't know what a cylinder is.
-It knows triangles.
-Every curved surface you've ever seen on a screen was actually tiny flat triangles, packed so tightly your eyes couldn't tell the difference.
+If you read my post on tessellation, you know the punchline: your GPU doesn't know what a cylinder is, it knows triangles.
+Every curved surface you've ever seen on a screen was tiny flat triangles, packed so tightly your eyes couldn't tell the difference.

 General relativity says that mass curves spacetime, and curved spacetime tells things how to move.
-That's Einstein's theory of gravity.
-That's the whole theory.
+That's Einstein's theory of gravity, and that's the whole of it.

 But "curved spacetime" is hard to compute.
 The equations are beautiful and brutal.
 Tensor calculus, Christoffel symbols, Ricci curvature.
 I can't do any of it.